HofmannZ/cnvm/README.md

 # Cardano SPO tools

-Convenience commands for running a Cardano Node.
+Convenience aliases for running a Cardano Node.

+> These scripts assume you followed the Armada Alliance [environment setup](https://armada-alliance.gitbook.io/welcome/stake-pool-guides/pi-pool-tutorial/pi-node-full-guide/environment-setup).

 ## 🧰 How to install